 Bipolar Disorder clinical trials at UCSD

-3 in progress, 1 open to new patients
+4 in progress, 3 open to eligible people

-open to all eligible people
+open to eligible people ages 18-70

 San Diego, California

 Sorry, not yet accepting patients

 La Jolla, California